-Having always had a heart for Christian education, St. Paul petitioned the Synod to build a Lutheran college in Texas.
+Having always had a heart for Christian Education, St. Paul petitioned the Synod to build a Lutheran college in Texas.
 Not long afterward and directly behind the present church complex was the founding of Concordia High School and Junior College.
-Having closed the high school and instituting a four year college program, the University thrived in the shadow of I-35 and St. Paul.
+Having closed the high school and instituting a four-year college program, the University thrived in the shadow of I-35 and St. Paul.
 Finally, in 2008 Concordia University Texas relocated to their beautiful site near the intersection of highways 620 and 2222 and Lake Travis on the northwest side of Austin.

-St. Paul also started the only Lutheran church for the deaf in the Austin area, Jesus Lutheran Church of the Deaf in the 1930’s.
+St. Paul also started the only Lutheran church for the deaf in the Austin area, Jesus Deaf Lutheran Church in the 1930’s.
 Having always been a strong supporter of this sister parish, recently, St. Paul has become a dual-parish with Jesus Lutheran Church for the Deaf, located across the street from the Texas School for the Deaf.
 Together, they proclaim Christ’s forgiveness in Word and Sacrament to the deaf Lutheran community of Austin, and to all deaf in the city.

 Rich in history toward the heart of Austin and the mission work to be done therein, rich in history toward Christian Education and the mission work accomplished through the Lutheran Day School, rich in history toward excellent music and the strong Biblical theology promoted by the liturgy, and rich in God’s powerfully effective grace distributed to us through excellent preaching and the proper administration of God’s Sacraments, we are St. Paul Lutheran Church, a congregation of the Lutheran Church—Missouri Synod.